 Becky Wai-Ling Packard

-Becky Wai-Ling Packard, PhD, a recipient of the Presidential Early Career Award for Scientists and Engineers, is Chancellor's Leadership Fellow in Residence at University of Massachusetts-Amherst working on equity and inclusion initiatives.
-She is on leave from Mount Holyoke College where she is Professor of Psychology and Education.
+Becky Wai-Ling Packard, PhD, a recipient of the Presidential Early Career Award for Scientists and Engineers, is Professor of Psychology and Education at Mount Holyoke College.
+Previously, she served as Chancellor's Leadership Fellow in Residence at University of Massachusetts-Amherst working on equity and inclusion initiatives and a faculty fellow at the University of Michigan working on inclusive climate in STEM departments.
 Recently, she studied policy levers in Ireland, including the Athena SWAN initiative.
-Over the past twenty years, Packard’s research has focused on the mentoring and persistence of students in STEM fields, and she has worked with over 40 higher education institutions on improving classroom and campus climate.
+Over the past twenty years, Packard’s research has focused on the mentoring and persistence of students in STEM fields, and she has worked with over 60 higher education institutions on improving classroom and campus climate.